spacetelescope/jwst/docs/jwst/pipeline/main.rst

 | calwebb_wfs-image2.cfg    | `jwst.pipeline.Image2Pipeline`    | calwebb_image2    |
 +---------------------------+-----------------------------------+-------------------+

-The deprecated, up to version 1.1.1, configuration to mode mapping.
+The deprecated configuration to mode mapping up to version 1.1.0.
 This table is given only as historical reference for software and documentation that used this terminology.

 +------------------------------------+---------------------------+------------------------------+